SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         ![Image](../figures/gcp_vm_browser.png){ width="800" }
         </figure>

-7. Finally, everything that you have done locally can also be achieved through the web terminal, which of course comes pre-installed with the `gcloud` command etc.
+7. Everything that you have done locally can also be achieved through the web terminal, which of course comes pre-installed with the `gcloud` command etc.

     <figure markdown>
     ![Image](../figures/gcp_terminal.png){ width="800"  }